impostorsguides/impostorsguides.github.io/rbenv/part-2/2-r-content.md

 if [ -n "\${RBENV_VERSION_OLD+x}" ]; then
 ```

-According to [StackOverflow](https://web.archive.org/web/20190823232017/https://stackoverflow.com/questions/46891981/what-does-argumentx-mean-in-bash), the point of the `+x` in the parameter expansion is to "deterimine(s) if a variable ARGUMENT is set to any value (empty or non-empty) or not."
+According to [StackOverflow](https://web.archive.org/web/20190823232017/https://stackoverflow.com/questions/46891981/what-does-argumentx-mean-in-bash){:target="_blank" rel="noopener"}, the point of the `+x` in the parameter expansion is to "deterimine(s) if a variable ARGUMENT is set to any value (empty or non-empty) or not."
 Similar to the fish script, we're just querying if the variable has been set, even if it's just to the empty string.
 We could just use the simpler `if [ -n "${RBENV_VERSION_OLD}" ]` (and in fact we do exactly that on the next line), but that test would be falsy in the case where `RBENV_VERSION_OLD` is set to "", but we would want that case to be truthy, because we want the ability to have an `else` clause where we tell the user that the variable is unset.

 It might be instructive to look at the commit which introduced this relatively more complicated conditional logic, to see if it used to be simpler (and if so, whether there's any context on why the additional complexity was needed).
-I find [this commit](https://github.com/rbenv/rbenv/commit/c4d97ad3927c2670d293ac8910ff2bbcd05a06c7), which includes the following diff:
+I find [this commit](https://github.com/rbenv/rbenv/commit/c4d97ad3927c2670d293ac8910ff2bbcd05a06c7){:target="_blank" rel="noopener"}, which includes the following diff:

 <p style="text-align: center">
   <img src="/assets/images/screenshot-17mar23-852am.png" width="90%" style="border: 1px solid black; padding: 0.5em">